 Taking action when you do not suspect abuse, but you hold significant concerns for wellbeing

-If you believe that a child is not subject to abuse, but you still hold significant concerns for their wellbeing, you should consider making a referral to Child FIRST/Orange Door.
+If you believe that a child is not subject to abuse, but you still hold significant concerns for their wellbeing, you should consider making a referral to Child FIRST/The Orange Door.
 These concerns could include risk taking behaviour, parenting difficulties, isolation of a family or lack of support.

-In some circumstances you may still need to contact DHHS Child Protection and/or Victoria Police e.g. extreme risk taking behaviour, harm to an unborn baby.
-For further advice, see:
+In some circumstances you may still need to contact DFFH Child Protection or Victoria Police, for example, extreme risk taking behaviour or harm to an unborn baby.
+For further advice, refer to

 Responding to other concerns about the wellbeing of a child.